 Exeter UCU works on behalf of our members through collective bargaining, negotiations, and campaigns.
-At times, our members may need individual advice and representation in disciplinary processes, grievances, and other work-related matters.
-UCU members qualify to receive expert advice from professional staff with a wealth of experience and, should the need arise, specialist legal advice and representation.
+But at times our members may need individual advice and representation.
+UCU members are eligible for expert advice from caseworkers with a wealth of experience and, should the need arise, specialist legal advice and representation.

 Problems at work – can we help you?

-Restructuring in your Department or Service, bullying, performance matters, disciplinary are the kind of issues you may face.
+Restructuring in your Department or Service, bullying, performance matters, disciplinaries, are the kind of issues you may face.
 Your local UCU representatives are here to help, support and advise.
-Any of the union’s activists are available to speak to you about any problems that you may be having.
+Any of the Union’s activists are available to speak to you about any problems you may be having.
 Nothing that you say to any union representative will go any further unless you wish it to.
-Your first point of contact is your departmental/service representative, although you are welcome to get directly in touch with a member of the committee if you think that it would be more appropriate.
-Departmental/service representatives are listed here.
-If your question is college-specific, you may wish to contact the relevant College Rep.

 Contacting EUCU about your case

-UCU’s Support Centre has answers to frequently asked questions and information to support your employment and union membership.
+UCU’s Support Centre has answers to frequently asked questions about your employment and union membership and offers detailed advice and additional support for members.

 As a UCU member, you also have access to a series of member benefits and services.

 UCU and EUCU regularly send communications to members.
-If, for any reason, you think you may not be receiving communications from us, please log in to MyUCU and make sure your details (including employer and preferred contact) are up-to-date.
+If, for any reason, you think you may not be receiving communications from us, please log in to MyUCU and make sure your details (including employer and preferred contact addresses and emails) are up-to-date.

 Helplines